start-v; 7 Senses

 start_up 2

-Sense Number 4: (cause a machine to) begin to function or operate
+Sense Number 4: (cause to) begin to function or operate

 Commentary: